Teacher resources and lesson plans

 Pupils are tasked with producing a piece of artwork (painting, drawing, collage or video, for example) or writing (a poem, story or song) based on their learning in the core resources while showcasing the job roles and opportunities available.

-Pupils should be encouraged to reflect on the job or teams they have learnt about.
+Pupils should be encouraged to reflect on the jobs they have learnt about.

 Challenge pupils to think about:

-- the wide range of jobs they have learnt about
+- the wide range of jobs in the NHS

 - surprising facts they have collected